thetarnav/solid-devtools/packages/overlay/README.md

 Don't worry about wrapping it with a `isDev` guard, the Overlay takes care of that for you.
 It should be excluded from production builds automatically.

-### Enabling the Babel plugin
+### Enabling the autoname

-Enabling the [babel plugin](https://github.com/thetarnav/solid-devtools/tree/main/packages/transform#readme) is optional, but can offer some extra improvements.
+Enabling the autoname setting is optional, but can display name of SolidJS's reactive state in overlay.

 To enable it you need to add it to plugins array in your `.vite.config.ts` file: